 Diagram A. Have a player move up along each sideline (O3 and O4), at about the top of the key extended.
 Send one receiver deep to keep their X5 defender from cheating up.
-Your point guard should dribble to commit two defenders, and O2 should slide to the sideline outside the X2 defender.
+Your point guard O1 should dribble to commit two defenders, and O2 slides to the sideline beyond the X2 defender.
 Just before the trap arrives, O1 passes to either O2, O4, or across to O3.

-For example, if the pass goes to the right... either O2 or O4 should be open for the pass (Diagram B).
-If the X4 defender cheats up and covers O2, then O4 should be wide open in the corner for the pass.
+For example, if the pass goes to the right, either O2 or O4 should be open for the pass (diagram B).
+If the X4 defender cheats up and covers O2, then O4 should be open in the corner for the pass.
 Then O5 cuts to the paint for the pass from O4 and the lay-up.
 You can run the same thing on the opposite side using O3 and O5 as receivers.

 If the X3 defender cheats toward the ball-side, you can bring O3 into the middle for the pass.

-Have O1 dribble a little toward one side to try to get the point defender and the zone to commit to that side.
-O1 can make the pass over-the-top of the zone up the sideline, or can quickly make the reverse pass to the opposite guard who is still behind (neither have crossed the 10-second line yet).
+O1 dribbles a little toward one side to get the point defender and the zone to commit to that side.
+O1 can pass over-the-top of the zone up the sideline, or can make the reverse pass to the opposite guard O2 who is still behind (neither have crossed the 10-second line yet).

-Now O2 can look for the pass up his sideline, or dribble penetrate if the zone is shifted out of position.
+O2 then looks to pass up his sideline, or to dribble penetrate if the zone is shifted out of position.
 They may try to trap here so he/she needs to learn to pass up the side quickly before the trap arrives.

-There might even be an occasion when the player with the ball on the side may have to make the deep, skip pass to the opposite corner, which should always be open... just make sure you've got someone who can accurately make that pass, and with some zip on the pass... no floaters please!
+There might even be an occasion when the player with the ball on the side may have to make the deep, skip pass to the opposite corner, which should always be open - just make sure you've got someone who can accurately make that pass, and with some zip on the pass.

 O3 and O4 get deep up the sidelines.
-Have O5 get in the middle of the zone on the same side as the guard who does not have the ball (the intended receiver of the first pass O2).
+O5 gets to the middle of the zone on the same side as the guard who does not have the ball (the intended receiver of the first pass O2).
 He/she can screen and get ball-side position on the middle defender (see diagram).

-You can also screen and pin the deep zone defender so he/she can't move to either the sideline or down low.
+You can also screen and pin the deep zone defender so he/she can't move to the sideline or down low.
 Then cut your opposite deep corner player to the ball-side for the pass and layup.
-This screen and cut must be done quickly... before O2 gets trapped.
-The cutter should be in position almost as O2 gets the ball, so the pass can be made quickly before the trap arrives (see the diagrams below).
+This screen and cut must be done quickly, before O2 gets trapped.
+The cutter should be in position almost as O2 gets the ball, so the pass can be made before the trap arrives.